mfem/web/src/gpu-tips-n-tricks.md

 A simple fix for this error is to declare the `constexpr` variable as `static constexpr`.
 Similar problems and workarounds are discussed here: https://stackoverflow.com/questions/55136414

-# Achieving performance on GPU
+# Achieving high performance on GPU

 Yohann:
 roofline model: https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9624-performance-analysis-of-gpu-accelerated-applications-using-the-roofline-model.pdf